From Young's Lattice to Coinvariants

 \item {\em Weight bases beyond $S_n$.} The symmetric group admits several classes of generalizations, including finite and affine Hecke algebras, complex reflection groups $G(m, 1, n) = (\mathbb{Z} / m \mathbb{Z})^n \rtimes S_n$ (which can be thought of as $n$-by-$n$ permutation matrices whose entries are $m$-th roots of unity), and cyclotomic Hecke algebras.
 Representations can be studied over $\mathbb{C}$ or over fields of finite characteristic.
 All these generalizations feature inductive chains of nested subalgebras as well as commutative subalgebras analogous to the one generated by the Jucys-Murphy elements, and can thus be decomposed into weight bases.
-For a sample of what is now an extensive literature, as well as additional references, see \cite{bib_K} and \cite{bib_Ma}.
+For a sample of what is now an extensive literature, as well as additional references, see \cite{bib_K,bib_Ma}.

 One reason for the wide interest in these algebras is their connection to representations of affine Lie algebras and their quantum groups via categorification.
 In a wide class of cases, when an affine or quantum affine Lie algebra acts on a category of Hecke algebra modules, the upper triangular part acts by restriction (generalizing the idea of removing a box from a Young diagram), and the lower triangular part acts by induction (generalizing the idea of adding a box to a Young diagram).
-Thus, it seems possible that interpreting the weight bases for various generalizations of $S_n$ in terms of restricted and induced representations could help supply an algebraic explanation of the origin of these categorizations.
+Interpreting the weight bases for various generalizations of $S_n$ in terms of restricted and induced representations should give a direct algebraic realization of these constructions.

 \end{itemize}